BrandonCKrueger/itemSetBuilding/README.md

 The application is build using [AngularJS 1.4.x](https://angularjs.org/).
 The code is maintained using [JSHint](http://jshint.com/) for code linting, [JSCS](http://jscs.info/) for maintaining code style, and [Karma](http://karma-runner.github.io/0.13/index.html) with [Jasmine](http://jasmine.github.io/) for unit tests.
 The application uses [Grunt](http://gruntjs.com/) to handle building the application for deployment, including code analysis.

+### How To Use
+---
+Feel free to register an account to create Item Set builds and test the application.
+You do not need an account to download existing item builds however!

+Item Set Builds are guaranteed to exist on the following champions:
+* Annie
+* Shaco
+* Vladimir

+Hopefully everything is easy and intuitive.
+If you need any help, contact me at brandon.c.krueger@gmail.com.

 ### Requirements
 ---
 * Have Node v0.12.7 or higher installed